MitOst

 MitOst e.V. is an independent, non-governmental, non-profit organisation located in Berlin, Germany.
 MitOst promotes cultural exchange and active citizenship in Europe and its neighbouring regions.
 With 1.400 members in 40 different countries as well as with various partners MitOst is part of a dynamic European network.
 MitOst organises international programmes and projects and serves as a platform for new forms of social engagement and projects.
 The association supports exchange and co-operation among cultural managers, strengthens civil-societal keyplayers and societal engagement.
 In both fields MitOst develops practical techniques and concepts of trainings.
 Due to long-standing experience concerning project work, MitOst counsels other organisations in developing and realising their own projects.

 History

 The association was founded in 1996 by lecturers of the Robert Bosch Foundation.
 They wanted to support cultural exchange and projects in Eastern Europe.
 Year by year the activities and the region of projects and programmes supported by MitOst enlarged.
 Today it has 1.400 members in more than 40 countries.
 MitOst coordinates 10 alumni groups of different international foundation programmes.
 MitOst organises several international programmes and projects by cooperating with several foundations and institutions.
 The organisation works non-profit and the involvement of members is voluntary.

+In July 2024, MitOst was declared an undesirable organisation in Russia.